Documentation

 Knowledge base

 The knowledge base is everything the agent should know about your business but is too business-specific to live in the scenario prompt.
-Menu items, price lists, service descriptions, opening hours, FAQ, refund policy, fitting instructions — anything that lets the agent answer "do you have…?", "how much…?", "can I…?" correctly instead of guessing.
+Menu items, price lists, service descriptions, opening hours, FAQ, refund policy — anything that lets the agent answer "do you have…?", "how much…?", "can I…?" correctly instead of guessing.

 The platform indexes the knowledge base and the agent retrieves from it in real time during the call.
 The retrieval is grounded — the agent quotes from your data, it does not invent facts.
 When the knowledge base is silent on a question, the agent says so and either escalates or captures a lead, rather than making something up.